-I am currently pursuing a Masters degree in Mental Health Counseling at CUNY- Hunter College.
+I recently graduated with a Masters degree in Mental Health Counseling from CUNY- Hunter College.
 My work as a psychotherapist is informed by the decades I've spent practicing yoga and meditation.
 Before immersing myself in the study and practice of yoga, I attended the University of Pennsylvania and NYU.
 Many years of classical ballet training inform my knowledge of kinesiology and anatomy.

 My training and certifications include:

 - 800-hour History, Literature and Philosophy of Yoga (studied with Brenda Feuerstein)

 - Registered Yoga Teacher (RYT) at the 200-hour level through Yoga Alliance

 - Certified Accessible Yoga teacher (studied with Jivana Heyman)

 - Certified Therapeutic Yoga teacher (studied with Cheri Clampett and Arturo Peal)

 - Certified Restorative Yoga teacher (studied with Cyndi Lee)

 - Functional Anatomy for Movement and Injuries (FAMI) Workshop (Mount Sinai School of Medicine)

 - 250-hour yoga teacher training (studied with Nixa DeBellis, Sam Chase and Dana Strong)